Armour-piercing ammunition: Armour-piercing solid shots

-AP
+AP/APBC/APCBC

 Early WWII-era uncapped armour-piercing (AP) projectiles fired from high-velocity guns were able to penetrate about twice their calibre at close range (100 m).
 At longer ranges (500–1,000 m), this dropped 1.5–1.1 calibres due to the poor ballistic shape and higher drag of the smaller-diameter early projectiles.
 In January 1942 a process was developed by Arthur E. Schnell for 20 mm and 37 mm armour piercing rounds to press bar steel under 500 tons of pressure that made more even "flow-lines" on the tapered nose of the projectile, which allowed the shell to follow a more direct nose first path to the armour target.
 Later in the conflict, APCBC fired at close range (100 m) from large-calibre, high-velocity guns (75–128 mm) were able to penetrate a much greater thickness of armour in relation to their calibre (2.5 times) and also a greater thickness (2–1.75 times) at longer ranges (1,500–2,000 m).

 In an effort to gain better aerodynamics, AP rounds were given ballistic caps to reduce drag and improve impact velocities at medium to long range.
 The hollow ballistic cap would break away when the projectile hit the target.
 These rounds were classified as armour-piercing ballistic capped (APBC) rounds.

 Armour-piercing, capped projectiles had been developed in the early 1900s, and were in service with both the British and German fleets during World War I. The shells generally consisted of a nickel steel body that contained the burster charge and was fitted with a hardened steel nose intended to penetrate heavy armour.
 Striking a hardened steel plate at high velocity imparted significant force to the projectile and standard armour-piercing shells had a tendency to shatter instead of penetrating, especially at oblique angles, so shell designers added a mild steel cap to the nose of the shells.
 The more flexible mild steel would deform on impact and reduce the shock transmitted to the projectile body.
 Shell design varied, with some fitted with hollow caps and others with solid ones.

 Since the best-performance penetrating caps were not very aerodynamic, an additional ballistic cap was later fitted to reduce drag.
 The resulting rounds were classified as armour-piercing capped ballistic capped (APCBC).
 The hollow ballistic cap gave the rounds a sharper point which reduced drag and broke away on impact.